ndiego/wordpress-university-workshop/steps/step-11/readme.md

 3. Select "Lock", choose "Lock all", and click "Apply".
 4. Notice that the block can no longer be moved or removed.
 5. Apply the same settings to all other blocks inside of the Media & Text block.
-6. Open the Code Editor and see that the attribues `{"lock":{"move":true,"remove":true}}` have been applied to each block.
+6. Open the Code Editor and see that the attributes `{"lock":{"move":true,"remove":true}}` have been applied to each block.
 7. Don't save the pattern.
 Refresh the page to clear the changes.

 ### 2. Block template locking